+This course is cross-listed with FI 356.
 This course focuses on elements of screenwriting for feature-length films, including story concept, three-act structure, the world of the story, protagonist and antagonist, conflict, characterization, scene development, and dialogue.
 Students formulate individual projects, from pitching a story to presenting a synopsis, preparing an outline, and writing a screenplay.
 The business end of screenwriting is discussed and students meet film industry professionals.
-(G6: Arts) Prerequisite(s): EN 266 or approval of instructor.
+(G6: Arts).